wenyuz/wenyuz.github.io/index.md

 I completed my PhD at Princeton University, advised by [Isaac Held](https://www.gfdl.noaa.gov/isaac-held-homepage/).

 I seek to understand the formation, variability and change of the climate system.
 My research has looked into
-1) Physics of tropical phenomea, like hurricanes and monsoons.
+1) Physics of tropical phenomena, like hurricanes and monsoons
-2) Regional impacts of climate change
+2) Changes in regional climate under anthropogenic warming

 Email: zhouwy1128@gmail.com